ecoli.library.parquet_emitter

 ecoli.library.parquet_emitter.ndidx_to_duckdb_expr(name, idx)[source]

 Returns a DuckDB expression for a column equivalent to converting each row of name into an ndarray name_arr (ndlist_to_ndarray()) and getting name_arr[idx]. idx can contain 1D lists of integers, boolean masks, or ":" (no 2D+ indices like x[[[1,2]]]).
 See also named_idx() if pulling out a relatively small set of indices.
+Automatically quotes column names to handle special characters.
+Do NOT use double quotes in name.

 Warning